The importance of maintaining investment in Ireland’s gas network

 Security of gas supply

 Gas is supplied to three categories of customer; electricity generation, large industry and SME/domestic.
-60% of this gas comes from Britain via two subsea interconnectors linking Scotland to Ireland.
+In 2017, 33% of this gas came from Britain via two subsea interconnectors linking Scotland to Ireland.
 This infrastructure also serves the Scotland/Northern Ireland Pipeline which meets 100% of Northern Ireland’s gas needs.
-Remaining gas demand of, around 40%, is met by gas production from the Kinsale (4%) and Corrib (36%) gas fields.
+The remaining gas demand was met by indigenous gas production from the Corrib (60%) and Kinsale (7%) gas fields.

 The importance of diversifying sources of Ireland’s gas supplies